-So far, we studied the case of potential-well with one bound state.
+So far, we studied the case of a potential well with one bound state.
 When we have a deeper well, there appear several bound states.
 In such a case, the particle may be trapped by bound states of higher energies.
-Here, we propose a method to select the particles only at the ground state by tuning the carrying process.
+Here we propose a method to select the particles only at the ground state by tuning the carrying process.

-In Fig.~\ref{fig:two-particle-conveyance-m10}, we give an example in which the particle at higher bound state is washed out.
+In Fig.~\ref{fig:two-particle-conveyance-m10}, we give an example in which the particle at the higher bound state is washed out.
 Here, the survival probability is defined in the moving frame as